-In a 2018 recording released by his attorney Joseph Bondy, Lev Parnas had a revealing five-minute conversation with President Trump about legalizing marijuana.
+In a 2018 recording released by his attorney Joseph Bondy, Russian-born businessman Lev Parnas had a revealing five-minute conversation with President Trump about legalizing marijuana.

-In October, Parnas and three other associates of Rudy Giuliani were indicted on federal charges of operating a pro-Trump Super PAC and conspiring to have the former amabassador to the Ukraine fired.
-Parnas is a U.S. citizen who was born in Russia.
+In October 2020, Parnas and three other associates of Rudy Giuliani were indicted on federal charges of operating a pro-Trump Super PAC and conspiring to have the former amabassador to the Ukraine fired.
+A U.S. citizen, Parnas was born in Ukraine in 1972.

-The second part of the indictment focuses on how he and his partners sought to illegallt obtain cannabis licenses n Nevada.
+The second part of the indictment focused on how he and his partners sought to obtain cannabis licenses n Nevada.

 Here's how the Parnas-Trump conversation went (cue to the 45 minute mark in the video above):

 Parnas: Mr. President, have you thought about banking in some of these states that allow cannabis?

 Trump: Cannabis.
 You're talking about marijuana, right?
 Why, you can't do banking there?

 Parnas: That's the biggest problem since none of the banks allow...

 Trump: It's all working out.
 I don't know if that's a good thing or a bad thing.

 Parnas: The reason why I'm saying this...
 I think it's a tremendous, tremendous movement with a lot of the young...